 Public Parking and Transportation

 The Detroit People Mover's Michigan Ave. and Fort/Cass stations [nongovernment sites] are a block away from the courthouse.
 Street parking along all sides of the courthouse is prohibited, but parking meters are available on the far side of Fort Street.
 Numerous parking lots and structures in the area offer public parking for $8–10 per day.

 The Levin Courthouse serves the District Court and supporting federal agencies by providing courtrooms, chambers, and office space.
-In the latest (2016) Tenant Satisfaction Survey, 79% rated the building and GSA services a four or five on a five-point scale.

 - ATM – first floor near the Fort St. entrance

 - Business Center – first floor; access to UPS, FedEx, and U.S. Postal Service drop-boxes

 - Snack Shop – first floor, main hall; hours 7 a.m.– 4 p.m.